C-8 Best Interests decisions

 Embedding the Mental Capacity Act in practice.

-Unfortunately, the Mental Capacity Act has become inextricably associated with two specific circumstances, the application of the Deprivation of Liberty Safeguarding (DOLS) process and the withdrawal of clinically assisted nutrition and hydration (CANH) from people in a prolonged disorder of consciousness (PDOC).
-It is also associated with hospital consent forms, usually focused on operations, but its use could be better.
+Unfortunately, the Mental Capacity Act has become inextricably associated with two specific circumstances: the application of the Deprivation of Liberty Safeguarding (DOLS) process and the withdrawal of clinically assisted nutrition and hydration (CANH) from people in a prolonged disorder of consciousness (PDOC).
+It is also associated with hospital consent forms, usually focused on operations.

 It should be integral to all clinical activities.
-Some reasons it is not embedded are shown in the MindMap below and available for download.
+Some reasons it is not embedded are illustrated in the MindMap below.

 Conclusion

 All rehabilitation professionals need to know, understand and use the Mental Capacity Act 2005, if only because it is the only way to legitimise their actions with any patient who cannot give consent.
-This competency focuses on one activity required by the Act, deciding a person’s best interests, but this involves familiarity will all aspects of the Act.
-The Act is only a formal legal guide to best clinical practice, ensuring that a decision considers the person’s views and values (shared decision-making) and is based on fully disclosing all relevant information.
+This competency focuses on one activity required by the Act: deciding a person’s best interests.
+However, this involves familiarity with all aspects of the Act.
+The Act serves as a formal legal guide to best clinical practice, ensuring that a decision considers the person’s past and present wishes, feelings, beliefs, values and other factors; it also considers the views of carers.
+The greatest challenges in more complex cases are finding the documented evidence needed to arrive at a decision and then understand how the people present reached their decision.